tektechnologies/SAFE-fracking-site/Project-Planning/WixSetUp.md

 - need board member names
 - good phone number
 - talked with WIX advisor, he is ready to help when we are ready to transfer.

+## 4 -1

+- added board members to the who we are page
+- emailed with update complete tasks.